Basics of protecting honour, dignity, and business reputation

 The Supreme Court has repeatedly emphasized that a reference from the above-mentioned Subsidiary is proper and admissible evidence.

-• Compensation for moral damage
+• Compensation for moral damages

 Moral damages are recognized as suffering caused to a person as a result of physical or psychological impact, which led to the deterioration or deprivation of the plaintiff’s ability to realize their habits and desires, deterioration of relations with others, and other negative consequences of a moral nature.
-The amount of moral damage is determined by the court depending on the nature and extent of the suffering (physical, emotional, mental, etc.), the nature of non-property losses (their duration, possibility of recovery, etc.) and taking into account other circumstances.
+The amount of moral damages is determined by the court depending on the nature and extent of the suffering (physical, emotional, mental, etc.), the nature of non-property losses (their duration, possibility of recovery, etc.), and taking into account other circumstances.

 Post-trial protection